-Most previous theoretical I/O-efficient planer point location structures are relatively complicated and have not been implemented.
+Most previous theoretical I/O-efficient planar point location structures are relatively complicated and have not been implemented.
 Based on a bucket approach, Vahrenhold and Hinrichs therefore developed a simple and practical, but theoretically non-optimal, heuristic structure.
-We present an extensive experimental evaluation that shows that on a range of real-world Geographic Information Systems (GIS) data, our structure uses fewer I/Os than the structure of Vahrenhold and Hinrichs to answer a query.
-On a synthetically generated worst-case dataset, our structure uses significantly fewer I/Os.
+We present an extensive experimental evaluation that shows that, on a range of real-world Geographic Information Systems (GIS) data, our structure uses a similar number of I/Os as the structure of Vahrenhold and Hinrichs to answer a query.
+On a synthetically generated worst-case dataset our structure uses significantly fewer I/Os.